-During autumn and winter 2017/18 we worked with Kingston CCG to understand local people’s perception of quality for GP practices and community pharmacies.
+During winter 2017/18 we worked with Kingston CCG to understand local people’s perception of quality for GP practices and community pharmacies.

 Who did we ask?

 We asked local people for their views which were gathered via comment cards in GP practices, pharmacies and other locations across the borough, an online survey and conversations with individuals or groups that we would not routinely engage with e.g. young people with additional needs, people experiencing homelessness, refugees and people with English as not their first language.
 We heard from over 1,154 local people registered with a GP in Kingston or Richmond.